Slit-slide-sew bijections for constellations and quasiconstellations: Introduction

-\lv{In the particular case $p=2$, squeezing each dark face (which has degree~$2$ by definition) into a single edge yields a simple one-to-one correspondence between $2$-constellations and bipartite maps, as well as between quasi-$2$-constellations and quasibipartite maps, as shown in Figure~\ref{squeeze}.
+In the particular case $p=2$, squeezing each dark face (which has degree~$2$ by definition) into a single edge yields a simple one-to-one correspondence between $2$-constellations and bipartite maps, as well as between quasi-$2$-constellations and quasibipartite maps (maps with exactly two odd degree faces), as shown in Figure~\ref{squeeze}.

-Another particular class of interest enters our framework: the class of Eulerian triangulations, that is, $3$-constellations whose light faces are all of degree~$3$. }
+Another particular class of interest enters our framework: the class of Eulerian triangulations, that is, $3$-constellations whose light faces are all of degree~$3$.

 \paragraph{Enumeration.} For an $r$-tuple $\ba=( a_1,\ldots, a_r)$ of positive integers, let us denote by $C(\ba)$ the number of $p$-hypermaps with exactly~$r$ light faces, numbered~$f_1$, \ldots, $f_r$ and of respective degrees~$a_1$, \ldots, $ a_r$, each bearing a marked corner\footnote{Recall that a \emph{corner} is an angular sector delimited by two consecutive edges around a vertex.}.
 The $r$-tuple~$\ba$ will be called the \emph{type} of such $p$-hypermaps.
 See Figure~\ref{phypermap}.
 By elementary considerations and Euler's characteristic formula, the integers